New Leader Assimilation Sets Teams Up For Success

 Step two: Learn the team’s history

 The team that exists today may have been built for a different purpose or with different original team members.
-Understanding how and why the team was established, what the current state of the relationships are, and how the team has adapted will allow new leaders to realistically determine the team’s path forward.
+There may be tenured team members combined with new team members, or any other combination of differences, so knowing team history is good for more than just the leader.
+Understanding how and why the team was established, what the current state of the relationships are, and how the team has adapted will allow the new leader to realistically determine the team’s path forward.
+Learning the above the line and below the line experiences, it can help tenured team members break from the past and new team members have deeper context.

 - How long have team members been working with one another?